tapyu/to-rm-courses/numerical-methods/README.md

 - **Analytical/closed-form solution**: Exact mathematical expressions that represent the solution to the differential equation.
 Examples include $x(t) = \cos(t)$ for $x + x' = 0$.
 Analytical solutions often involve systematic methods and techniques such as separation of variables, integrating factors, variation of parameters, Laplace transforms, and others.
 For a more in-depth solution review, see Erwin Kreyszig, part A and C.
 - **Numerical solution**: Provide an approximation to the solution by discretizing the domain and using iterative methods.
 Examples include Euler's method, Runge-Kutta methods, and finite difference methods.
 The algorithms shown here falls in this approach.

 The key factor that determines which solution one should follow is the problem complexity.
 If the problem is simple and fall into certain class of ODE problems (e.g., separable ODEs, exact ODEs, linear ODEs, homogeneous and inhomogeneous ODEs, etc), we may solve it analytically.
 However, **differential equations such as those used to solve real-life problems may not necessarily be directly solvable, i.e. do not have closed form solutions.
-Instead, solutions can be approximated using numerical methods.**
+Instead, solutions can be approximated using Numerical Methods.**

 #### Packages